Hoyas are extraordinary plants with perfectly geometrical blooms to die for.

-- Check the soil, and if it is soggy, the limping might be due to excessive water.
-Stop watering your hoyas for a few days, and they will start looking healthy again.
+- Check the soil; if it is soggy, the limping might be due to excessive water.
+Stop watering your hoyas for a few days; they will start looking healthy again.

 - If the soil is parched, your hoyas are probably severely dehydrated.
-Give it some water, and they should bounce back to health in no time.
+Give it some water, and it should bounce back to health in no time.

 - Sometimes, if the damage is severe, you might not be able to restore your hoyas.
 However, you can cut a part of their stem and propagate them into a new plant.

 - You can use insecticide soaps to eliminate pests.

 Trailing plants tend to develop a stringy look with extended internodes if you place them in a dark spot.

 This is basically the survival trick of plants.
 Similarly, hoyas extend their growth and distance between the internodes, searching for the appropriate amount of light.

 - Please place them in a spot with bright indirect light.